New training program

 Session 4

-Managing long context
+Managing long context and compression

 Week 3